reekKiE/CompleteSuicideManual-En/English/chapter_0.md

 Until the 22nd century, we would get up at seven o'clock every morning, go to school or go to work, and repeat some unfocused remarks.
 At school, I kept reciting English words and historical dates again and again; at work, I said something like "It's boring", but repeated it for several weeks, one week, one month, and one year.
 Months and years of doing work that was actually really boring.
 The slow pace of state-of-the-art products continues, the slow pace of politicians continues to be corrupt, and the slow pace of television content continues to be exciting.
 But when I turn off the TV and look around, it’s just another day as usual.
 (Evoking “that wonderful darkness that happens when you turn off the TV” is another of the book’s goals.)

 Yukio Mishima[^mishima] mentioned in his autobiographical novel "Confessions of a Mask" that "everyday life" is more terrifying than war.
 We always live this kind of "shivering and terrifying daily life" enduring it again and again.
 In order to bring about an inexplicable "future settlement".
 We took every step along the way, carefully avoiding any deviation in direction.
 There is no happy ending like in a TV series.
 However, the strange "joy" always continues slowly and slowly.
 Yes!
 The key words are "slow steps" and "repetition."
-The constant, slow repetition of the same things; this is the first factor that inflates our death wish.
+The constant, slow repetition of the same things; this is the first factor that increases our death wish.

 [^mishima]:
     Yukio Mishima was a Japanese author, poet, playwright, actor, model, Shintoist, nationalist.
 Mishima is considered one of the most important writers of the 20th century.
 He was considered for the Nobel Prize in Literature five times in the 1960s.
 Mishima's work is characterized by "its luxurious vocabulary and decadent metaphors, its fusion of traditional Japanese and modern Western literary styles, and its obsessive assertions of the unity of beauty, eroticism and death", according to author Andrew Rankin.